intel-ai-tce/ai-documents/AEM/getting-started-with-automixedprecisionmkl.md

 Notice that 2 operators, Conv2D+BiasAdd and ReLU in the graph are automatically converted to operate in BFloat16 type.
 Also note that appropriate Cast nodes are inserted in the graph to convert TensorFlow tensors from FP32 type to BFloat16 type and vice-versa.

-Here are the options to enable BF16 mixed precision in TensorFlow.
+Here are the different ways to enable BF16 mixed precision in TensorFlow.

 1. Keras mixed precision API
 2. Mixed Precision for TensorFlow Hub models